 If you do eventually decide to have children, remember to reevaluate your life insurance needs before your children are born, that way the father is insured in case anything were to happen to the mother in childbirth, and you will both be covered if anything were to happen to either of you as your children grow up.

 Figuring out an amount of life insurance to buy does not have to be complicated, and just remember that having ANY life insurance is better than having none at all.

 If you want help in determining the best amount for you to purchase, then go to this life insurance needs calculator and input your information.

 If you have a spouse and/or children, then the most important thing is that you have life insurance in case you were to die prematurely.

 Since the cost of a life insurance policy is a concern for most of us and if you cannot afford to pay much for life insurance, buy the highest amount you can afford for the duration that best fits your needs and your budget.

 A 10 year term plan is usually the most inexpensive policy to purchase due to its short duration.

-While 10 year term may not be the perfect coverage, it’s better than having none and you could always buy longer coverage later or you could convert any portion of your term policy later if you may not be able to qualify for a new policy later due to a health issue.
+While 10 year term may not be the perfect coverage, it’s better than having none.
+You could always buy longer coverage later, or you could convert any portion of your term policy later if you may not be able to qualify for a new policy later due to a health issue.

 You do have a lot of choices on what type of life insurance to buy, but don’t hold off on purchasing it because you’re not sure what policy to buy.

-Feel free to contact me at 1-800-380-3533 or email me at firstname.lastname@example.org and I’ll show you the best rates for ALL life insurance products available to you.
-If the lowest rates are not the best value, I’ll also make a recommendation and then you can choose the rate and product that you feel is best for you.
+Feel free to call me at 1-800-380-3533 or email me at firstname.lastname@example.org, and I’ll show you the best rates for ALL life insurance products available to you.
+If the lowest rates are not the best value, then I’ll also make a recommendation, and you can choose the rate and product that you feel is best for you.